COVID-19 pandemic in Texas: Timeline

-On March 11, local health officials reported a positive test for COVID-19 in Montgomery County, and identified as the first possible case of community spread—not directly related to travel or known contact with positive travelers—in Texas and in the Houston area.
+On March 11, local health officials reported a positive test for COVID-19 in Montgomery County and identified as the first possible case of community spread—not directly related to travel or known contact with positive travelers—in Texas and in the Houston area.
 The patient's attendance of a barbecue at the Houston Livestock Show and Rodeo on February 28 was reported as a possible but unconfirmed source of the virus.
 The city of Houston ordered the Houston Livestock Show and Radio to close after announcing an emergency health declaration.
 Montgomery Independent School District in the Houston area and Alvarado Independent School District in the Dallas area were the first two public school districts in Texas to temporarily close classes over COVID-19, affecting approximately 12,400 students across 17 schools.

-On March 13, Governor Abbott declared a state of disaster for all counties in Texas, invoking emergency powers for the his administration, and ordered state employees to remote work.
+On March 13, Governor Abbott declared a state of disaster for all counties in Texas, invoking emergency powers for his administration, and ordered state employees to remote work.
 Day cares, nursing homes, and prisons were asked to limit visitations.
 The state's first mobile testing center for COVID-19 opened in San Antonio.
 Colleges and universities throughout the state extended spring breaks with some transitioning to online instruction, including Baylor University, the University of Houston, the University of North Texas, the University of Texas at Austin, Texas State University, and Texas Tech University.
 School districts also announced temporary suspensions of classes statewide.

 On March 17, DSHS reported that a man in his 90s in Matagorda County died of COVID-19 after being hospitalized, becoming the first official COVID-19 fatality in Texas.
 The Texas National Guard was activated, making Texas the 21st U.S. state to activate its National Guard; the security force was not yet deployed.
 Abbott granted waivers to hospitals to bolster unused bed capacity without applying or paying added fees.
 Abbott also asked the Small Business Administration to declare an Economic Injury Disaster Declaration for the state, with eligibility granted three days later.

 On March 19, the cumulative number of confirmed cases in Texas reported by the DSHS surpassed 100.
 The DSHS declared a public health disaster, marking the first such declaration since 1901.
-DSHS Director Hellerstedt issued the disaster declaration as the disease "has created an immediate threat, poses a high risk of death to a large number of people and creates a substantial risk of public exposure because of the disease's method of transmission and evidence that there is community spread in Texas."
 Abbott issued four executive orders to ban gatherings of more than 10 people; discourage eating and drinking at bars, food courts restaurants, and visiting gyms (and close bars and restaurant dining rooms); proscribe visitation of nursing homes, retirement centers, and long-term care facilities with exception of providing critical care; and temporarily close all Texas schools.